vijithassar/d3-textwrap/README.md

 </svg>
 ```

-This is also true when your bounds argument is a simple associative array – that is, the integer values in the array should work within the context established by upstream transforms from higher up in the DOM.
+This is also true when your bounds argument is a simple hashmap – that is, the integer values in the array should work within the context established by upstream transforms from higher up in the DOM.

 7) Just like anything else in D3, the bounds argument can actually be a function instead of a variable.
-The argument function can either select and return a D3 rect, or assemble and return an associative array.
+The argument function can either select and return a D3 rect, or assemble and return a hashmap.
 This is an easy way to run a single textwrap() method on many text selections at once.

 It can be inline and anonymous: